 People who are traveling for extended periods are usually just stopping in the Pacific on their way to somewhere else, usually the US or Australia/New Zealand.
 Few people visit more than one Pacific country.
 (Although I’ve met several Aussies and Kiwis who have been to several countries over the course of their lives)

 I was asked by a woman last week, “Aren’t all the islands pretty much the same?
 Once you’ve seen one haven’t you seen them all?”

 It’s a fair question I guess.
 Without having been there, I suppose most islands would seem the same.
 Certainly, in Polynesia at least, many things are similar.
 The languages are similar, the foods, what few they have, are similar, and the music and dancing are similar.

 But they are different, sometimes dramatically so.
-The best example of this is difference between Tonga and Samoa.
+The best example of this is a difference between Tonga and Samoa.

 Tonga and Samoa have histories that are intertwined.
-Tonga was originally settled by polynesians from Samoa.
-(In fact, all polynesians can trace their roots back to Samoa).
+Tonga was originally settled by Polynesians from Samoa.
+(In fact, all Polynesians can trace their roots back to Samoa).
 Prior to the arrival of Europeans Samoa was ruled by Tonga.
 Samoa and Tonga are both regional powers in Rugby.
 Both have populations similar in size.
 Both have large expatriate populations.
 And of course, they are close together.